PyMoDAQ/PyMoDAQ/docs/src/developer_folder/data_management/data_objects.rst

 When instantiated, some checks are performed:

 *  checking the homogeneity of the data
-* the consistency of the dimensionality and the shape of the numpy arrays
+*  he consistency of the dimensionality and the shape of the numpy arrays
 *  if no dimensionality is given, it is inferred from the data's shape

 Useful properties can then be used to check and manipulate the data.
 For instance one can check the `length` of the object (number of numpy arrays in the list), the size (number of elements